sherwaldeepesh/Forsk-Python_Machine_Learning/README.txt

-All the folders contains proramming codes related to python and Machine Learning
+All the folders contains proragramming codes related to python and Machine Learning